covid-visualizer/alpha/README.md

 Ultimately, getting good data and understanding its baked-in assumptions will be your most difficult task.
 That is as it should be.

 Expect evolution in the software and incompatible changes.
-It is being made available early -- because that's what an epidemic demands.
+CoronaCurves is being made available early -- because that's what an epidemic demands.

 * <a href="#requirements">Requirements and installation</a>

+* <a href="#features">Features</a>

 * <a href="#model">Model and Math</a>